 Treatment of infertility using donated eggs in Iran

 Egg donors are selected in accordance with certain principles and standards in Iran.
-Egg donation volunteers are consulted after various tests and physical health assurance; to ensure their mental health and readiness to donate.
+Egg donation volunteers are consulted after various tests and physical health assurance, to ensure their mental health and readiness to donate.
 Donated eggs are examined in well-equipped Iranian laboratories, and quality eggs are selected for the next steps.

 You can contact us to benefit from infertility treatment services using donated eggs in Iran & IVF with donor eggs in Iran.